Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 3.  *At continental or global levels*:

-    1.  agricultural organizations such as FAO, CGIAR (Consortium of International Agricultural Research Centers) research institutes;
+    1.  agricultural development organizations such as FAO, CGIAR (Consortium of International Agricultural Research Centers) research institutes;

-    2.  international environmental protection agencies such as UNEP;
+    2.  international environmental protection agencies, such as UNEP;

-    3.  global financial organizations such as World Bank;
+    3.  global financial organizations  and trading entties, such as the World Bank;

     4.  global biogeochemical cycle modelers;